cdevents/community/rfc/cdevents-translator.md

 }
 ````

-#### Implement gerrit-translator-cdevents plugin
+#### Implement gerrit-translator plugin
-Plugin with the name `gerrit-translator-cdevents` will be created in a separate repo.</br>
+Plugin with the name `gerrit-translator` will be created in a separate repo.</br>
 GerritTranslator needs to implement the `cdeventstranslator.EventTranslator` interface to handle the translation from Gerrit event to CDEvent.</br>
-Build the `gerrit-translator-cdevents` plugin as shared object using `go build -buildmode=plugin`, so that the plugin can be loaded/used from other Golang main application to `TranslateEvent` using Go's [plugin](https://pkg.go.dev/plugin) package.
+Build the `gerrit-translator` plugin as shared object using `go build -buildmode=plugin`, so that the plugin can be loaded/used from other Golang main application to `TranslateEvent` using Go's [plugin](https://pkg.go.dev/plugin) package.

-- Example structure of `gerrit-translator-cdevents` plugin
+- Example structure of `gerrit-translator` plugin
 ````go
 package main